hamidgasmi/training.computerscience.cloud.aws/README.md

         It doesn't required the multiple availability zone Lower-cost option accessed data
-        Amazon guarantees a durability of 11 nines (99.999999999%) for S3 information Availability SLA: 2 nines of availability (99.5%).
-        First byte latency: milliseconds
+        Amazon guarantees a durability of 11 nines (99.999999999%) for S3 information Availability SLA: 2 nines of availability (99.5%) First byte latency: milliseconds

     S3 - Intelligent Tiering:
         Designed to optimize cost
-        It relies to a machine learning to automatically move data the most-effective access tier Without performance impact or operational overhead.
+        It relies to a machine learning to automatically move data the most-effective access tier Without performance impact or operational overhead
         Availability SLA: 2 nines of availability (99%) First byte latency: milliseconds

     S3 - Glacier:
-        It is a secure, durable and low cost storage class for data archiving.
-        Retrieval time is configurable: from minutes to hours.
-        Availability SLA: 2 nines of availability (99%).
-        First byte latency: select minutes or hours.
+        It is a secure, durable and low cost storage class for data archiving Retrieval time is configurable: from minutes to hours Availability SLA: 2 nines of availability (99%) First byte latency: select minutes or hours

     S3 - Glacier Deep Archive:
         It is S3 lowest-cost storage class
-        Availability SLA: 2 nines of availability (99%).
-        First byte latency: select hours (Retrieval time >= 12 hours).
+        Availability SLA: 2 nines of availability (99%) First byte latency: select hours (Retrieval time >= 12 hours)

     S3 RRS - Reduced Redundancy Storage
-        It is obsolete.
+        It is obsolete
-        Durability of 4 nines (99.99%).
+        Durability of 4 nines (99.99%)
-        Availability SLA: ?.
+        Availability SLA: ?
-        First byte latency: milliseconds.
+        First byte latency: milliseconds

 S3 Pricing:
     Storage: Gigabyte used
     Requests: nbr of requests to this objects (read, write?)
-    Storage Management Pricing: S3 Tier used.
+    Storage Management Pricing: S3 Tier used
     Data Transfer Pricing:
-    Transfer Acceleration: uses Amazon CDN (AWS CloudFront).
-    Cross Region Replication Pricing: replication for availability.
+    Transfer Acceleration: uses Amazon CDN (AWS CloudFront) Cross Region Replication Pricing: replication for availability

 S3 Log requests:
-    All requests to S3 bucket could be logged.
+    All requests to S3 bucket could be logged
-    We could store logs in another S3 bucket in the same AWS account or even in a completely different AWS account.
+    We could store logs in another S3 bucket in the same AWS account or even in a completely different AWS account

 ---